Robert C. Graham House

-Robert C. Graham House, also known as Mimi's House and the Kelly-Graham House, is a historic home located at Washington, Daviess County, Indiana.
+Robert C. Graham House, also known as Mimi's House and the Kelly-Graham House, is a historic home located at Washington, Indiana.
 It was built in 1912, and is a large two-story, Prairie School style glazed red brick dwelling.
 It has a low pitched hipped roof with wide overhanging eaves and covered with green Spanish tile.
 Its porches feature mosaic tile floors.
-From 1918 to 1967, it was the home of automobile manufacturer Robert C. Graham (1885-1967).
+From 1918 to 1967, it was the home of automobile manufacturer Robert C. Graham (1885–1967).

 It was added to the National Register of Historic Places in 1983.

+In 1989, a historical marker was erected 101 W. Maple & NW 1st Streets, Washington.